sanskrit/raw_etexts/mixed/ebhAratI-sampat/saMskRtabhAShAgranthAH/saMskRtabhAShAgranthasambaddhapustakAni/sanAtanadharmaH.md

  Thus the Ṛiṣhis are ever watching over the Religion they gave, withdrawing and again giving revelation according to the needs and the capacities of each age.
 If so much has disappeared from the sacred books-as may be seen by comparing the number of shlokas said to be contained in some of them, with the extant shlokas-this disappearance has been brought about by the Ṛiṣhis for men's benefit.

  In Patañjali's *Mahâbhâṣhya* much higher figures, as regards the extent and content of the Vedas, are given than are found in the now extant books.
-He mentions 21 shâkhâs of the *Rigveda,* 100 of the *Yajurveda,* 1000 of the *Sâmaveda,* and 9 of the *Atharvaveda.* The *Muktikopaniṣhat* gives 21 shâkhas of the *Rigveda,* 109 of the *Yajurveda,* 1000 of the *Sâmaveda,* and 50 of the *Atharvaveda.* Of these but few are now [known](# "Cf. on this point the Charaṇa-Vyûha.")
+He mentions 21 shâkhâs of the *Rigveda,* 100 of the *Yajurveda,* 1000 of the *Sâmaveda,* and 9 of the *Atharvaveda.* The *Muktikopaniṣhat* gives 21 shâkhas of the *Rigveda,* 109 of the *Yajurveda,* 1000 of the *Sâmaveda,* and 50 of the *Atharvaveda.* Of these but few are now known[^4]

 .

+[^4]: "Cf. on this point the Charaṇa-Vyûha."

  Each Veda has three divisions:–